 - Human Aliens: A perfectly human-looking extraterrestrial.

-- It's All About Me: After taking the blame for the Terror running around unchecked for years Reality Ensues and the media turns on him, despite all the good he has done.
+- It's All About Me: After taking the blame for the Terror running around unchecked for years the media turns on him, despite all the good he has done.
 This severely wounds his ego to the point where he kidnaps the news anchor who is badmouthing him, leaving him in a Guatemalan jungle and is later willing to time travel before this happened by spinning the Earth around on its axis.
 While weighing the pros and cons, he realizes it might not work and he would doom billions of people by destabilizing the planet.
 He decides its worth the risk but thankfully is stopped at the last moment by an outside force.

 - It's All My Fault: He takes the blame for the Terror running around unchecked on the sly for years because he just wanted their exhausting rivalry to be over and didn't even investigate too hard if his nemesis was really dead when it seemed to be the case.

 - Kryptonite Factor: The Terror's plan revolves around finding it.
 It turns out to be Big Bismuth, which hits Superian like a bad case of the flu.